Events Calendar

 Any transgender health care network must have support and input from local transgender and allied communities.
 In order to answer the question, “What does good transgender health care look like?” the Coalition conducted surveys to gather opinions, insights, ideas, and experiences on health care.
 In 2003, surveys were sent to several local trans groups and listservs, and surveys were also completed at both Twin Cities and Duluth GLBT pride celebrations.
 In addition to these surveys two community forums on transgender health care were held, the first in October 2003 with a follow up forum in December 2003.
 Both forums were organized by the Minnesota Transgender Health Coalition and were co-sponsored by the Women’s Student Activist Coalition at the U of M, genderBLUR, and the Rainbow Health Initiative.
 More community forums are being planned for the future.

-More recently, the Coalition has been reaching out to the community through our annual Trans Community Health and Wellness Fair, started in 2007 and held every spring.
-In July 2008, the "Trans Health Matters" Community Forum was launched, and is held several times per year.
+The Coalition has been reaching out to the community through our annual Trans Community Health and Wellness Fair, started in 2007 and held annually.
+Starting July 2008, the "Trans Health Matters" Community Forum was launched.
 We seek feedback after each of our events, and host information tables at various community events throughout the year.

 How You Can Get Involved